Yaroslav Mudryi National Law University: Institute of National Economy & Institute of Soviet Construction and Law

+In the early 1920s, Narkompros leadership actively pursued the liquidation of universities as institutions dedicated to "pure science," seeking instead to replace them with highly specialized, vocational schools.
+Within Narkompros, humanities and humanities-adjacent specializations—including legal education—were viewed through the lens of economic materialism.
+Consequently, Soviet educational policy mandated that legal and social science training be strictly tied to specific sectors of the national economy, such as industry, commerce, or agriculture, rather than existing as independent academic disciplines.

-In 1920 by the decision of the Soviet government of Ukraine the Kharkiv Institute of National Economy was established on the basis of the Kharkiv Commercial University.
-The former law department of the Kharkiv Empire University was transferred to the newly created university.
+In 1920 by the decision of the Soviet government of Ukraine the Kharkiv Institute of National Economy was established on the basis of the Kharkiv Commercial School.
+The former Faculty of Law of the Imperial Kharkiv University was transferred to the newly created university.

 It was the basis of the Law Institute which trained lawyers for state and economic bodies.
-The first lecturers of the law faculty – the founders of the Institute – were law professors: V.M.
-Hordon, V.M.
-Koretskyi, O.D.
-Kisilev, V.F.
-Levitskyi, M.O.
-Maksimeyko, M.I.
-Palienko, V.I.
-Slivitskyi, V.S.
-Trakhterov and others who worked at the Kharkiv University before.
+The first lecturers of the law faculty – the founders of the Institute – were law professors: Volodymyr Hordon, Volodymyr Koretskyi, Oleksandr Kisilev, Mykola Maksimeyko, Mykola Palienko, Volodymyr Slivitskyi, Volodymyr Trakhterov and others who worked at the Kharkiv University before.
 They were holding scientific and teaching positions for many years and made a great contribution into formation and development of law science, lawyers' education and training.

 In 1930 The Institute of National Economy, taking into consideration its status of an institute of higher legal education, received a new name: the Institute of Soviet Construction and Law.
 In May 1933 the institute was renamed into the Ukrainian Communist Institute of Soviet Construction and Law.

+The primary mission of the new higher education institution was to train legal professionals and civil servants for the government bodies of the Ukrainian SSR, which were then located in the former capital, the city of Kharkiv.
+The Institute of Soviet Construction and Law trained personnel for the prosecution service, judicial authorities, and state and communist party institutions.